• Menu

 Since then, the primary goal has remained the same.
 I want you to have access to what I didn’t have.
 In both a comprehensive and structured way.
 In one place.
 A shortcut!

 If you are a beginner, I want you to learn the whistle as soon as possible, focusing on the most important stuff first.
-If you are an experienced player, I want you to become the best player you possibly can be.
+Then learn some of the popular tunes.
+And if you are an experienced player, I want you to become the best player you possibly can be.
 And to have a lot of fun along the way.

 However, I won’t lie to you.
 I’m not Mary Bergin, nor Brian Finnegan, nor… you name it.
 But I believe I do know quite a few things about the tin whistle that I’ve learned over the past 20 years.
 And I can only promise to do my best to share all this knowledge with you.